Danny Ildefonso

-Danilo Ildefonso (born December 9, 1976) is a Filipino former professional basketball player.
-He serves as an assistant coach for both the Converge FiberXers of the Philippine Basketball Association (PBA) and the NU Bulldogs of the UAAP.
-Nicknamed "Danny I", "The Demolition Man" and "Lakáy", Ildefonso is a two-time PBA Most Valuable Player in 2000 and 2001 and is one of the four players to win the said award on back-to-back seasons, along with Bogs Adornado, Alvin Patrimonio, and June Mar Fajardo.
-He also one of the few PBA players to have won all three major MVP awards in the league: regular season, finals, and all-star game MVP.
+Danilo Cabonitalla Ildefonso (born December 9, 1976) is a Filipino former professional basketball player.
+He currently serves as an assistant coach for both the Converge FiberXers of the Philippine Basketball Association (PBA) and the NU Bulldogs of the UAAP.
+Nicknamed "Danny I", "The Demolition Man" and "Lakáy", Ildefonso was awarded PBA Most Valuable Player in 2000 and 2001, being one of four players to do so in back-to-back seasons (along with Bogs Adornado, Alvin Patrimonio, and June Mar Fajardo).
+He is also one of the few PBA players to have won all three major MVP awards in the league: regular season, finals, and all-star game MVP.
 He was picked 1st overall in the 1998 PBA draft and the 2014 PBA Expansion Draft, becoming the only player in the PBA to be drafted first-overall two times and being drafted first-overall in the draft and the expansion draft.

 Ildefonso played amateur basketball for the National University Bulldogs in the UAAP and for AGFA in the Philippine Basketball League and a member of the Philippine national basketball team on several occasions.
 He started his PBA career in 1998, when he was drafted by Formula Shell.
 In 2013, after 15 years with San Miguel, he was waived by the team and then joined the Meralco Bolts in the same year.
 He spent one season with Meralco before being released to the 2014 Expansion Draft.
 However, Blackwater Elite who drafted him, did not sign him because of contract problems, stating that Ildefonso is expecting too much salary on the team.
 Ildefonso defended himself stating that his wage with the team is very low.
 In late 2014, Ildefonso returned to Meralco.
+He then retired from playing basketball in 2015, but made a brief return in 2023 for Converge.

+Early life

+Ildefonso was raised by farmers.
+He wanted to become a basketball player after seeing a UAAP game on television.
+His father was against it at first, as basketball made him neglect the carabaos they took care of.
+He grew to 6'2" and started playing as an "import" in different leagues in Pangasinan.